civictechsweden/myndighetsdata/README.md

 - [wd.json](./data/wd.json) comes from [Wikidata](https://www.wikidata.org)

 And [merged.json](./data/merged.json) is an attempt at merging all these files together by matching agencies by organisation numbers and by name (using fuzzy matching and some wild rules).
 It is not 100% correct as the underlying data is too unconsistent.
 But it can be used in order to complete Wikidata and improve the quality of government sources so that future merge attempts are easier.

+As of today, the data is collected manually every once in a while (2-3 times a year) so things such as instruction or number of employees might be outdated.

 ## How to run the code